tteeoo/claymore/README.md

 # License

-All files are licensed under the MIT License
+All files are licensed under the MIT License.